ccmvumc/garjus/README.md

 This should open a new tab in your web browser at the dashboard main page http://localhost:8050 .
 Choose one or more projects from the drop down.
 The options should include all projects that are accessible to your XNAT account using the credentials in your .netrc file.
+Find a problem?
+Please report an issue.
+Got an idea?
+Open a Discussion.
+Thanks!